Data Types

 • Allowed Characters - Space * + - / = $ Comma(,) ; Decimal point(.) " ' ( ) > < : _ A-Z a-z

-Each character in the string has to be counted and the length should be coded followed by PICTURE character "A".
+Each character in the string has to be counted to calculate the length, which should be coded after the PICTURE symbol "A".
 For Example - Declaring a variable to store 2-character string should have the declaration as AA or A(2).

 01 WS-ALP PIC A(02).